Corruption in Spain: Millet or Palau de la Música Catalana

 In 2009 the director of the Palau de la Música Catalana in Barcelona, Fèlix Millet Tusell was accused of systematically raiding the coffers of this public body and confessed to embezzling 3.3 million euros.
 In 2012 he was placed on bail and the prosecutor sought six years imprisonment as well as massive fines.

 On 15 January 2018, a court in Barcelona ruled that the Democratic Convergence of Catalonia (CDC, now PDeCAT) had received €6.6 million in illegal commissions from building firm Ferrovial (previously Grupo Ferrovial) between 1999 and 2009, in exchange for public works contracts.
 The scheme used the Palau de la Música Catalana concert venue as a front for false invoicing.
 Twelve people were jailed and fined millions.
-The former CDC treasurer Daniel Osàcar was sentenced to 4 years 5 months in prison and fined €3.7 million for influence peddling and money laundering.
-Fèlix Millet Tusell was jailed for just under 10 years and fined €4.1 million; his deputy, Jordi Montull, received a 7 year and 6 month sentence and was fined €2.9 million.
+The former CDC treasurer Daniel Osàcar was sentenced to 4 years and 5 months in prison and fined €3.7 million for influence peddling and money laundering.
+Fèlix Millet Tusell was jailed for just under 10 years and fined €4.1 million; his deputy, Jordi Montull, received a 7-year and 6-month sentence and was fined €2.9 million.
 Millet and Montull were the individuals who benefited most from the scam, as controllers of the Palau’s funds.

 Bankia

 Bankia is a Spanish bank which merged several failing financial institutions with largely conservative political leanings.
 On 11 June 2012, the young political party, Union, Progress and Democracy (UPyD) filed a lawsuit against the directors of Bankia and its main subsidiary for alleged fraud, misappropriation, falsification of financial statements in connection with corporate crime, mismanagement and scheme to alter the price of assets.
-The Indignant Protesters (M-15) raised 15,000 euros by crowd funding, and filed another lawsuit for false accounting and commercial fraud.
+The Indignant Protesters (M-15) raised 15,000 euros by crowdfunding, and filed another lawsuit for false accounting and commercial fraud.

-Judge Fernando Andreu agreed to hear both complaints which called 27 defendants which included: Rodrigo Rato (President of Bankia, former conservative economic minister, and former head of the International Monetary Fund), José Luis Olivas (deputy director of Bankia and former conservative president of the Valencia region), Angel Acebes (director of Bankia and former secretary general of the conservative party) and Francisco Verdú (an experienced banker and consultant to the construction industry).
+Judge Fernando Andreu agreed to hear both complaints which called 27 defendants including: Rodrigo Rato (President of Bankia, former conservative economic minister, and former head of the International Monetary Fund), José Luis Olivas (deputy director of Bankia and former conservative president of the Valencia region), Angel Acebes (director of Bankia and former secretary general of the conservative party) and Francisco Verdú (an experienced banker and consultant to the construction industry).
 Also called as witnesses were a former Governor of the Bank of Spain, Miguel Angel Fernández Ordóñez, the president of the National Securities Market, Julio Segura, and the main author of the Bankia audit conducted by Deloitte, Francisco Celma.
 The court dismissed a request to extend the complaint to four additional Bankia directors who took office after the company was listed on the stock exchange.

 Operation Pokémon

 In 2012, an investigation into many Spanish politicians started.
-The name of the operation comes from the slogan of the Japanese franchise Pokémon, "Gotta catch 'em all", and the large amount of suspects in the investigation.
+The name of the operation comes from the slogan of the Japanese franchise Pokémon, "Gotta catch 'em all", and the large number of suspects in the investigation.